Study your research degree with a well-funded, internationally published academic team that’s making exciting discoveries.

 Here’s a brief overview of our main areas of expertise and interest:

 We can accommodate a wide range of research proposals and can offer you expert academic support, as well as comprehensive research training and an inspiring scientific community.
+In addition to our Optometry and Vision Sciences PhD, we've also identified a range of innovative research project opportunities for you as a postgraduate researcher.

 If you've already conducted research and published work that demonstrates an independent and original contribution to knowledge in this field of you may wish to apply for a PhD by Published Work.